-It is the ambition that the database in the future besides providing age aggregated discard information, in addition shall provide the basis for central calculation of age-aggregated landings in numbers for all countries fishing in the Baltic Sea (per e.g. 1000 tons landed).
+It is the ambition that the database in the future besides providing age aggregated discard information, in addition shall provide the basis for central calculation of ageaggregated landings in numbers for all countries fishing in the Baltic Sea (per e.g. 1000 tons landed).
 The initial step is already taken by including data from harbour sampling in the database and the development of software.
 This will assure that the input to the assessment model used by the Baltic Fish Assessment Working Group will be calculated in a consistent and well-documented way.

-From mid year 2002 an updated web-based version of the database will be introduced allowing participating countries to access all data through an Internet browser.
+An updated web-based version of the database have been introduced is allowing participating countries to access all data through an Internet browser.

-3.2.5 Appreciation of the level of precision
+3.1.5 Appreciation of the level of precision